Apr 25, 2023

 - Maximize the period of living root growth: This principle is strongly related to keeping the soil covered as much as possible, as a growing plant can help keep the soil covered and protect the field from soil loss.
 This beneficial plant can be both the main crop(s) or an ‘off season’ cover crop.
 Another key reason to keep the soil covered is due to the relationship between plant roots and soil microbes.
 Plant roots benefit from the presence of soil microbes because these microscopic partners help make nutrients available and help secrete materials that stick soil particles together.
 Plant roots secrete substances called exudates that help feed this soil microbial community.
 When plants are growing throughout the year, there is a consistent food supply for the microbiomes, whereas bare, open fields lack these exudate inputs, and thus, the microbial community suffers.

 - Maximize plant diversity: Diversity is the final core component and helps support the previous three principles.
 In this sense, diversity refers to the crops grown in a planned rotation, as opposed to year over year monoculture.
-Crop rotations have the benefit of breaking disease cycles and can reduce yield loss seen with continuous cultivation of a single crop.
+Crop rotations have the benefit of breaking plant and/or soil disease cycles and can reduce yield loss seen with continuous cultivation of a single crop.
 Crop rotations can also take advantage of different tillage needs if reduced tillage is followed.
 Along these lines, both diverse cash and cover crops keep your soil covered but also support a healthy soil microbial community (creating the ideal regenerative environment).

 While there is still some debate regarding the exact specifics of regenerative agriculture, it is important to focus on what the different schools of thought have in common and how they easily fit into the diversity of agricultural operations that are out there.